w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

   * How do we set up/integrate/control independent services?
   * How do we orchestrate data flows?
 * **Business challenges**
-  * Can we afford to spend resources on tasks that are not mission oriented?
+  * Can we afford to spend resources on tasks that are not mission-oriented?
-  * No free lunch, each choice has cost/benefit
+  * No free lunch, each choice has a cost/benefit
   * How much time does it take to master a technology?
   * How many people do I need?